Marquesas Islands

 Marquesas Islands, Resurrected Archipelago

 More than 800 miles north of Tahiti, the Marquesas archipelago is one of the most remote and isolated lands in the world.
 Two districts group the northern islands with Nuku Hiva, and those of the south around Hiva Oa.
 Only half of the twelve islands are inhabited.
 Their sparse population leaves room for numerous wilderness areas, still preserved from human activity.
 Of the native civilization, formerly prosperous, remain archaeological vestiges of an inestimable value.
-This cultural singularity, coupled with an exceptional geology and biodiversity, led the Marquesas Islands to present their candidacy for Unesco World Heritage listing in January 2023.
-The answer will be given in the summer of 2024.
+This cultural singularity, coupled with exceptional geology and biodiversity, has enabled the Marquesas Islands to join Unesco’s World Heritage list in the summer of 2024.

 About the Marquesas Islands